 These days computers are a ubiquitous household item, and as such people have a natural tendency to want to use the tools which are at their disposal.
 Even though I have spent a few years playing back music directly from my PC it wasn't personally giving me the sort of sound I really wanted, because I'd heard CD players which I knew sounded much better than my PC.
 It also doesn't aesthetically or psychologically do much for me to have a PC in the audio rack in the lounge room.
-Though I concede that other people may feel the opposite.
+Although I concede that other people may not share this view.

 SPDIF converter or a USB DAC.
 Because the PC is a jack-of-all-trades, its not designed specifically for audio.
 PCs use a jack-of-all-trades operating system that need to do all sorts of things that you don't need for it to do to play audio.
 The motherboards have various switching regulators generating lots of high frequency noise which gets into the audio side of things and that's a no no for good quality sound.
 Of course you can use USB isolators and various ad-on thingies, and you may indeed get a better sound than you got without them, but in my opinion still it leaves something to be desired, primarily a lack of low level detail.
 Well, that's what I've found anyway!